mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 ---
 title: "Back Up Encrypted ZFS Data without Unlocking It"
+description: How to create backup files of encrypted ZFS datasets that you can securely replicate anywhere.
 date: 2022-07-29T00:00:00-04:00
 images:
   - zfs-encrypted-backups/og-cover.jpg
+tags:
+  - homelab
+  - truenas
 ---

-I recently [built my first TrueNAS server](/budget-nas/), so I've been learning neat tricks to do with TrueNAS and ZFS.
+I recently [built my first home TrueNAS server](/budget-nas/).
+I use it to store the bulk of my personal and work data, so I've been learning how to make the most of TrueNAS and its filesystem, ZFS.

 Today, I want to tell you about backing up encrypted data.

 {{<gallery caption="My [homelab TrueNAS server](/budget-nas/)">}}
 {{<img src="all-parts.jpg" alt="Photo of NAS server parts in retail packaging" maxWidth="450px">}}
 {{<img src="completed-build.jpg" alt="Photo of completed server build" maxWidth="450px">}}
 {{</gallery>}}

 One of the neat features of ZFS is that you can make backups of encrypted data while it's still encrypted.
 The tricky part is that TrueNAS assumes you'll only ever back up to other TrueNAS systems.
 If you're like me and want to back up your encrypted data to a generic cloud storage provider, you need to do a bit more work.
+In today's blog post, I'll show you how to do it.

 ## Why back up encrypted data?

 I have some files that I rarely access but still want to keep on an encrypted dataset.

 On my previous Synology NAS, there was no way to back up an encrypted volume.
-If files were on an encrypted volume, the data was completely inaccessible to anything until you unlocked it.
+If data was encrypted, it was completely inaccessible to anything until you unlocked it.
 For most of my data, that's okay, but what about volumes I access infrequently?
+My nightly backups wouldn't be able to replicate them to my cloud storage.

 TrueNAS is better!
 You can make full and incremental backups even when the dataset is encrypted and locked.
 This seemed like a great way to back up infrequently accessed data without having to keep it decrypted.

 I use [restic](https://restic.readthedocs.io/) and [resticpy](https://github.com/mtlynch/resticpy) to back up my data to cloud storage, so I needed a way for restic to access my encrypted ZFS backups.
-It took a bit of tinkering and creating manual scripts, but I got it working.
+It took a bit of tinkering and manual bash scripting, but I got it working.

 ## Trying to back up encrypted datasets through TrueNAS (the wrong way)